iamdcj/javascripts/src/scope/lexical-scope/README.md

 this lexing phase takes the following steps to determine lexical scope;

 1. __Analyses source__ - traverses the different parts of the program.
-2. __Generates scopes__ - for each function or block it encounters a new lexical environment(ccope)) is created.
+2. __Generates scopes__ - for each function or block it encounters a new lexical environment(scope)) is created.

-Once the engine knows where bindings live in the source code, it can them determine how to/if it can retrieve a binding based on where the program is currently executing.
+Once the engine knows where bindings live in the source code, it can then determine if it can retrieve a binding based on where the program is currently executing.

 ---

 #### Predictability
-The source code is the source of truth for lexical scope; the programmer generates the scopes, which are then 'fixed' at compile time.
+The source code is the source of truth for lexical scope; the programmer generates the scopes, which are then 'fixed' at compile time, thus providing the programmer(s) with a predictable set of rules for binding resolution;
+__if you wrote the code, you likely know where things live__

 > A lookup will always return the value stated in the source code because the relationship between the reference and the binding is fixed at compile time. - K. Simpson

+##### Building the Scopes
+The following snippet illustrates how the source code structure determines the scopes in a program;
 ```
+// GLOBAL SCOPE
 const a = “A”;

 function globalFunction() {
+    // LOCAL SCOPE
     const b = “B”;

     function localFunction(c) {
+        // LOCAL SCOPE
         console.log(a, b, c)
     }